prathameshchaskar/Javascript-Projects/Todo-App/README.md

 ## Usage

-1. **Adding a Task**: Enter your task in the input field and press Enter or click the "Add Task" button.
+1. **Adding a Task**: Enter your task in the input field and press Enter

 2. **Completing a Task**: Click on the checkbox next to a task to mark it as completed.

-3. **Editing a Task**: Double-click on a task to edit its content.
+3. **Editing a Task**: Click on a Ellipses to edit its content.
 Press Enter to save your changes.

-4. **Deleting a Task**: Hover over a task and click the delete icon (trash can) to remove it from your list.
+4. **Deleting a Task**: Click on a Ellipses to open its content and click the delete icon (trash can) to remove it from your list.

 ## Technologies Used